-Indirect Costs: If indirect costs are charged, the RDA will develop an indirect cost allocation plan for determining the appropriate RDA’s share of administrative costs and shall submit such plan to the City-Parish for approval, before the execution of the Agreement.
-No indirect costs will be paid without the City-Parish approval of the RDA’s Indirect Cost Plan.
+Indirect Costs: If indirect costs are charged, the BBR will develop an indirect cost allocation plan for each program year to determine the appropriate BBR’s share of administrative costs and shall submit such plan to the City-Parish for approval prior to September 1st, before the execution of the Agreement and for use in the concurrent program year.
+No indirect costs will be paid without the City-Parish approval of the BBR’s Indirect Cost Plan.

 Asset Management and Procurement:

-Management of Assets: The RDA will be responsible for ensuring all assets including but not limited to financial and physical property provided for under this Agreement are administered and maintained in accordance with all applicable CDBG, federal and local requirements.
+Management of Assets: The BBR will be responsible for ensuring all assets including but not limited to financial and physical property provided for under this Agreement are administered and maintained in accordance with all applicable CDBG, federal and local requirements.

-Program Income: In the event RDA received program Income as defined at 24 CFR 57.500(a) generated from programs defined in this Agreement, RDA shall report such income and forward it to the City-Parish.
+Program Income: In the event BBR received program Income as defined at 24 CFR 57.500(a) generated from programs defined in this Agreement, BBR shall report such income and forward it to the City-Parish.

-Procurement: The RDA shall be responsible for carrying out all procurements under this award.
-In accordance with 2 CFR 200.317, the RDA shall follow the same policies and procedures it uses for procurements from its non-Federal funds, while still complying with 2 CFR 200.322 Procurement of recovered materials and ensuring that every purchase order or other contract includes any clauses required by 2 CFR 200.326 Contract provisions.
-Further, the RDA shall comply with the State’s procurement laws and regulations concerning the purchase of equipment.
+Procurement: The BBR shall be responsible for carrying out all procurements under this award.
+In accordance with 2 CFR 200.317, the BBR shall follow the same policies and procedures it uses for procurements from its non-Federal funds, while still complying with 2 CFR 200.322 Procurement of recovered materials and ensuring that every purchase order or other contract includes any clauses required by 2 CFR 200.326 Contract provisions.
+All other non-Federal entities, including subrecipients of a state, will follow 2 CFR200.318 General Procurement standards through 200.326 contract provisions.
+Further, the BBR shall comply with the State’s procurement laws and regulations concerning the purchase of equipment.

-Accountability: The RDA shall be responsible for the proper maintenance, security and documentation of all items procured with CDBG funds through this Agreement.
-The RDA will maintain inventory records of all non-expendable personal property as defined by the City-Parish’s policy.
+Accountability: The BBR shall be responsible for the proper maintenance, security and documentation of all items procured with CDBG funds through this Agreement.
+The BBR will maintain inventory records of all non-expendable personal property as defined by the City-Parish’s policy.

 Reversion of Assets: Upon expiration or termination of the Agreement, any remaining CDBG funds and disposition of real property and equipment provided for under this Agreement shall be transferred or disposed of in compliance with the requirements of 2 CFR 200 and 24 CFR 570.503(b)(7) as applicable, which include but are not limited to the following:

 a.
-The RDA shall transfer to the City-Parish any CDBG funds on hand and any accounts receivable attributable to the use of funds under this Agreement at the time of expiration, cancellation, or termination.
+The BBR shall transfer to the City-Parish any CDBG funds on hand and any accounts receivable attributable to the use of funds under this Agreement at the time of expiration, cancellation, or termination.

 b.
 All unexpended program income shall be returned to the City-Parish at the end of the contract period.
 Any interest earned on cash advances from the U.S. Treasury and from funds held in a revolving fund account is not program income and shall be remitted promptly to the City-Parish.